Whoopi Goldberg

 Whoopi Goldberg on The View

 In 2009, she won an Emmy as an outstanding daytime show host.
-She was frequently invited to host various significant events, including the Oscars ceremony.
+She's hosted major events, including the Academy Awards ceremony.
 She also participated in voice acting for animated films.

 Whoopi Goldberg's Personal Life

-Whoopi has often admitted that family life is not for her.
-However, after her first marriage to Alvin Martin, the father of her only child, she made two more attempts to start a family.
-These attempts lasted no more than two years.
+Whoopi has openly admitted that family life just isn't for her.
+Still, after her first marriage to Alvin Martin, who fathered her only child, she tried marriage twice more.
+Neither lasted more than two years.

 Whoopi Goldberg with daughter Alex and second husband David Claessen